In order to Register for the EOH Undergrad and Graduate Level Internship Courses you much first obtain a permission number.

 - Enrich the learning experience of the intern by providing exposure to a variety of assignments and responsibilities.

 - Provide the department internship coordinator with an evaluation of the intern’s performance.
-Here is a sample evaluation form, but any format will be gratefully accepted.
+A standardized form will be supplied to the employer.

 - Alert the intern and the internship coordinator to any problems.